carlylechia/Vision-Straight/README.md

 ### Deployment

 This project was deployed on github pages.
+[This is the link](https://carlylechia.github.io/Vision-Straight/index.html).

+### Documentation

+I have recorded [a loom video](https://www.loom.com/share/8ac3176a9f0a4cf0b0cadfaacb2ca02b) briefly throwing some light on the project.

 ## Authors